rhel-labs/learn-katacoda/file-permissions/step3.md

 In this step, you will be modifying the permissions on the `status.sh` script using symbolic syntax with the `chmod` command.
 In the previous step, you were unable to execute __status.sh__ as __guest__.
 To change that, use the `chmod` command.
 In this case, you are going to do two operations in one line.
+You are going to use `g+r`.
+The plus `+` operator will add any permissions that you specify, but it will not change any permissions that you do not explicitly set in the command.
+So in this case, it will give users in the file's group read access, but will not change the value of write or execute access for the group.
-The others group will be set explicitly with `o=rwx`.
+The permissions for others will be set explicitly with `o=rwx`.
 Using the equals `=` operator means that you wish to completely define the permissions for that set of users.
-You are also going to use the `g+w` operation.
-The plus `+` operator will add any permissions that you specify, but it will not change any permissions that you do not explicitly set in the command.
-So in this case, it will give groups write access, but will not change the value of read or execute access for groups.
 Return to the root terminal to execute this command.

 `chmod g+r,o=rwx status.sh`{{execute T1}}

-Verify that this command succeeded
+Verify that this command succeeded using `ls -l`.
+Also use `grep` to single in on the line describing __status.sh__.

-`ls -l`{{execute T1}}
+`ls -l | grep status.sh`{{execute T1}}

 <pre class=file>
+-rwxr-xrwx.
+1 root root  66 Jun  2 22:42 status.sh
 </pre>

 >_NOTE:_ Just as `g+w` added write permissions for the group, `chmod` accepts